 Do you sell goods and services to private individuals through distance commerce?
 If so, you need to find out whether it is the Swedish consumer protection rules that apply, or the consumer protection rules in the buyer’s country.
 The latter can be the case if your commercial activities are directed towards that country.

 Business Sweden’s e-commerce guide provides you with information about relevant local laws and regulations in around 20 different e-commerce markets, both inside and outside the EU.

 If you are selling goods and services within the EU, EU consumer legislation applies.
 This gives the consumer the right to change their mind, complain about faulty goods and get a refund in the event of non-delivery.

-When you are selling goods and services to consumers or companies in the EU, you may need to take the EU’s Geoblocking Regulation into account.
+When you are selling goods and services to consumers or companies in the EU, you need to consider the EU’s Geoblocking Regulation.
 This prohibits certain types of discrimination against customers on grounds of nationality or place of residence.
 It also prohibits visitors from being automatically redirected to their national website.

 Within the EU, there are restrictions on the right to choose which country’s legislation is to be applied for consumer contracts.
 The buyer always has the right to demand that any mandatory rules on protection in the legislation of the buyer’s home country shall be applied in the event of a dispute.

 An EU consumer can request to have their case heard using alternative dispute resolution methods instead of going to court.